 When the owners of the Venice Simplon-Orient-Express took over passenger rail operations in Peru, they began offering services from backpacker to luxury.
 One of the latter is the narrow-gauge Belmond Hiram Bingham, aimed at high-end clients using luxurious hotels.

-This allows Hiram Bingham clients to sleep in and leave at 9 a.m., a much later departure than the regular, “Vistadome” service, which leaves Poroy as well ––but at 6:00 a.m.
-Hiram Bingham clients also have a private send-off, with welcome pisco sours and a flurry of music and dancing.
+This allows Belmond Hiram Bingham clients to sleep in and leave at 9 a.m., a much later departure than the regular, “Vistadome” service, which leaves Poroy as well ––but at 6:00 a.m.
+Belmond Hiram Bingham clients also have a private send-off, with welcome pisco sours and a flurry of music and dancing.

+The train has a gorgeous bar/observation car.
+The inside bar has plenty of comfortable seating and a beautiful mirror.
+The car also has an outdoor platform where live music is sometimes played.
 It’s also a great place to photograph the steep climb out of Cusco and the descent into the Sacred Valley and the lush fields and colorful villages in the foothills of the Andes Mountains.
-Pisco sours are made here.
+Pisco sours are served here.
 Just don’t drink too many.

 The round trip from Cusco to Machu Picchu and back can be made in one day; however, IRT travelers highly recommend overnighting at Belmond Sanctuary Lodge (or other Virtuoso properties in the area) for at least one night before heading back to Cusco.
 That way, you have Machu Picchu almost to yourself in the late afternoon, and you can be among the first the next morning to get ready for the sunrise—a mystical event.